 Universal CityWalk hosted its annual EVE event for adult frogs 21 and older.
 From 8 p.m. to 2 a.m., Leap and I dined, drank and danced as we celebrated the new year.
 This separately ticketed event included unlimited cuisine, access to five clubs and an outdoor dance floor, one drink ticket and one glass of champagne at midnight.

 Universal Orlando resorts joined the fun, as well.
-All seven hotels offered a special New Year's Eve or New Year's Day meal.
+All of the hotels offered a special New Year's Eve or New Year's Day meal.
 Universal's Cabana Bay Beach Resort hosted a New Year's Eve Spectacular that included face painting, a balloon artist and a midnight balloon drop.
 It was complimentary for Cabana Bay Beach guests only.

 Which Ticket Should You Get During Holidays at Universal Orlando Resort?

 With so much hoppening at Universal Studios Florida and Universal's Islands of Adventure during the holidays, you may be wondering, "Which ticket should I get?"
 We're very big fans of the Park-to-Park option.
 With the two parks so close together, it's easy to hop back and forth.
 The Park-to-Park option offers maximum flexibility to enjoy it all.
 And it's the only way to experience the Hogwarts Express.
-So if you want to experience Christmas in The Wizarding World at Hogsmeade and then hop right over to extend the merry in Diagon Alley, you'll need the Park-to-Park ticket.
+So if you want to experience Christmas in the Wizarding World at Hogsmeade and then hop right over to extend the merry in Diagon Alley, you'll need the Park-to-Park ticket.